binbashar/le-ref-architecture-doc/docs/first-steps/post-deployment.md

 }
 ```

-Then, in the `base-identities` directory, run:
+Then, in the `global/base-identities` directory, run:

 ``` bash
 leverage terraform apply